 The KHO auroral forecast.
-Left image: Auroral oval mapped onto Earth's surface.
-Right image: Local all-sky view.
+Upper left image: Auroral oval mapped onto Earth's surface.
+Upper right image: Local all-sky view.
 Lower left shows local Sun and Moon elevation.
 Lower right: The NOAA-SWPC 3-day forecast

 A short description

-The above images are generated by the program SvaltrackII.
+The above images are generated by our aurora forecast apps.
 They are updated every 15 minutes.
 Left image show the size and location of the impact zone of energetic particles from the Sun, i.e. a green circular belt of auroral emissions around each geomagnetic pole.
 These belts are known as the auroral ovals.
 Right image shows the local all-sky view of the oval.
-Sun, moon and satellite or star poistions are also inluded.
-5 auroral stations are included in the above animation.
+Sun, moon, planets and star poistions are also inluded.
+8 auroral stations are included in the above animation.

 The predicted Kp value is estimated by the Space Weather Prediction Centre (NOAA-SWPC) using satellites that are located upstream in the solar wind (Sigernes et al. 2011a; 2011b).
-Note that the prediction time depends data availability (0, 1 or 4 hours).
+Note that the prediction time depends data availability.

 Mobile phone solutions

-The app is available to the public for free and worked on any phone.
-The original android app has been updated and converted by the company Appex.no to work on iPhone and Windows phones.
-It can be downloaded through Windows Market Place, Apple App Store and Google Play.
+An old app was available to the public for free and worked on any phone.
+The original android app was updated and converted by the company Appex.no back in 2012 to work on iPhone and Windows phones.
+It was available through Windows Market Place, Apple App Store and Google Play.